 - Call Humana at 866-537-0232 during business hours (Monday–Friday, 8 AM–8 PM ET).

-- Request cancellation of your specific plan — be clear about which product (dental, vision, medical, or supplement) you want to cancel.
+- Request cancellation of your specific plan.
+Be explicit about which product (dental, vision, medical, supplement, or Part D) you want to cancel.
+Some policyholders carry multiple Humana products — canceling one does not automatically cancel the others.

-- Ask for a written confirmation of cancellation with an effective date.
-Request it by email and mail.
+- Ask for a written confirmation of cancellation with a specific effective date.
+Request delivery by both email and U.S. mail.

 - If charges continue after the cancellation effective date, call Humana again with your confirmation number.
-If they cannot resolve it, dispute the post-cancellation charges with your card issuer.
+If they cannot resolve it, dispute the post-cancellation charges with your card issuer — these charges are billing errors under the FCBA.

 “You can make changes to your Medicare Advantage or Medicare Prescription Drug Plan during certain enrollment periods throughout the year.”

 Important timing note for Medicare enrollees: Medicare Advantage and Part D plans follow specific annual enrollment periods set by CMS.
-You generally cannot cancel a Medicare Advantage plan mid-year unless you qualify for a Special Enrollment Period (SEP) — triggered by events like moving, losing other coverage, or qualifying for Medicaid.
-Individual and employer-sponsored plans may have different cancellation windows.
-Always confirm your plan type before attempting cancellation to avoid an unintended gap in coverage.
+The Annual Enrollment Period (AEP) runs from October 15 through December 7 each year, and the Medicare Advantage Open Enrollment Period (OEP) runs from January 1 through March 31.
+You generally cannot cancel a Medicare Advantage plan mid-year unless you qualify for a Special Enrollment Period (SEP) — triggered by events like moving to a new service area, losing employer coverage, qualifying for Medicaid, or entering a nursing facility.
+Individual dental and vision plans typically allow cancellation at any time, with coverage ending at the end of the current billing period.

 Hum Compben E Mer on Bank Statement vs. Credit Card Statement

-The hum compben e mer descriptor appears on both credit card statements and bank (debit card/checking account) statements, but the display format can differ between the two.
+The hum compben e mer descriptor appears on both credit card statements and bank (debit card/checking account) statements, but the display format often differs.
 Understanding these differences helps you identify the charge regardless of which account it hits.

-On credit card statements, you typically see the most complete version of the descriptor — “HUM COMPBEN E MER 866-5370232 GA 300764859” — because credit card processors allow slightly longer merchant names.
-The charge will appear as a “purchase” or “recurring charge” line item.
+On credit card statements, you typically see the most complete version of the descriptor — “HUM COMPBEN E MER 866-5370232 GA 300764859” — because credit card processors allow slightly longer merchant names (usually 22–25 characters).
+The charge appears as a “purchase” or “recurring charge” line item.

 On bank statements (debit cards and checking accounts), the descriptor is often more aggressively truncated.
 You might see just “HUM COMPBEN” or “HUM COMPBEN E” without the phone number, state, or reference number.
-Some banks categorize the transaction as an “ACH debit” or “electronic withdrawal” rather than a card purchase, which adds another layer of confusion.
+Some banks categorize the transaction as an “ACH debit,” “electronic payment,” or “POS debit” rather than a card purchase, which adds another layer of confusion.

 Regardless of where the charge appears, the resolution steps are identical: verify with household members, call 866-537-0232, and dispute with your financial institution if the charge is unauthorized.
 If you have encountered similarly confusing debit card entries, our guide to Spred charge on debit card covers how to handle unknown debit transactions.